kADALIdurgasivasankarprasad/edunet-project/README.md

-# edunet-project
+# edunet-foundation

-📄 Resume Ranking System
+# 📄 Resume Ranking System
-🔹 Project Overview
+# 🔹 Project Overview
 The Resume Ranking System is an AI-powered application that ranks resumes based on a given job description.
 It leverages BERT (MPNet) and T5 Transformers to calculate the relevance of each resume and provides ranked results to streamline the hiring process.

 # ✅ Features: